philippinespire/pire_ssl_data_processing/README.md

 mkdir <your_species>/logs
 mkdir <your_species>/fq_raw
 ```
-*Note: Most species will have "shotgun_raw_fq" instead of "fq_raw" as this was the origial way we were naming the initial raw directory.
+*Note: Most species will have "fq_raw" instead of "fq_raw" as this was the origial way we were naming the initial raw directory.
 Since then, we changed into fq_raw to be consistent with the other repos of the PPP-Pipeline.*

 **Species README**